Skechers Rocks The Rolling Sto - GuruFocus.com

 The partnership follows decades of musical artists fronting The Comfort Technology Company™, whose footwear collections have been promoted by legendary musicians like Ringo Starr, Britney Spears, Christina Aguilera, Snoop Dogg and Doja Cat.

-Featuring the modern Skechers Uno, canvas slip-on, lug and cup sole designs, the Skechers+x+The+Rolling+Stones collection will launch exclusively at the RS No.9 Carnaby on 15 June, followed by stores across the U.K. and EU on 22 June.
-The offering will also be available at skechers.co.uk and select Skechers retail stores around the globe.
+The initial Skechers+x+The+Rolling+Stones+collection will include the modern Skechers Uno, as well as canvas slip-on, lug and cup sole designs.
+Skechers x The Rolling Stones will be available at skechers.com and select Skechers retail stores throughout the U.S. and around the globe.

-Skechers USA Ltd. is a subsidiary of Skechers U.S.A., Inc. (NYSE:SKX, Financial), a Fortune 500® Company based in Southern California.
-Skechers designs, develops and markets a diverse range of lifestyle and performance footwear, apparel and accessories for men, women and children.
+Skechers U.S.A., Inc. (NYSE:SKX, Financial), a Fortune 500® company based in Southern California, designs, develops and markets a diverse range of lifestyle and performance footwear, apparel and accessories for men, women and children.
 Collections from The Comfort Technology Company™ are available in over 180 countries and territories through department and specialty stores, and direct to consumers through digital stores and over 4,500 Company- and third-party-owned physical retail stores.
 The Company manages its international business through a network of wholly-owned subsidiaries, joint venture partners, and distributors.
 For more information, please visit about.skechers.com and follow us on Facebook, Instagram, Twitter, and TikTok.

 About Bravado